ZennyBoil/ZennyBoil/README.md

 I build, configure, and troubleshoot whatever sparks my curiosity.

-If an idea or problem catches my attention, chances are I'll architect it, code it
+If an idea or problem catches my attention, chances are I'll architect it, code it, and make it work.

 My main tech stack includes **C# / XAML**, **Android (Java)**, and **Laravel (PHP)**. **Cisco Packet Tracer**, **network routing**, and **security configurations**.